 (2) The Commissioner must establish advisory committees consisting of children and young people, who the Commissioner considers are from a broad range of socio-economic and cultural backgrounds and age groups, to assist in the performance of the Commissioner’s functions.
 These committees should be established in regional areas as well as the metropolitan area.

-(3) The membership of advisory committees and reference groups should include representatives of non-government agencies concerned with the rights, interests and wellbeing of children.
+(3) The membership of advisory committees should include representatives of non-government agencies concerned with the rights, interests and wellbeing of children and young people.

 (4) The Commissioner may discharge, alter or reconstitute an advisory committee.